-St. George's - Early Help Offer
+St. George's - Supporting Families

 We love and care deeply for all our children and their parents and carers.
 This means that we build secure and respectful relationships with our young people and their families.
 As result, we hope everyone in our St. George’s family (pupils and parents) know that at St. George’s they can talk openly and honestly about any problems or worries they may have and can trust us to do whatever we can do help them.